Aristotle University of Thessaloniki: Teloglion Fine Arts Foundation

 The Teloglion Fine Arts Foundation was founded in 1972 with the donation of the entire fortune, along with a very rich art collection, of Nestor and Aliki Teloglou to the Aristotle University of Thessaloniki.
 This art collection is now exhibited in a separate building located in the northern side of the university campus.
 The foundation is a non-profit organization supervised by the Aristotle University and directed by a board of Trustees composed mainly of university professors.

 The art collection included mainly works of Greek artists during the 19th and 20th century and has now been enriched thanks to further donations made by famous persons and artists.
 At present, the collection includes works from various ancient civilizations, such as statuettes and pottery from the Hellenistic period, Corinthian and Roman pottery, Persian miniatures, Islamic and Chinese vases and dishes, etc. It also includes pieces from modern artists such as the monumental work of art "The World of Cyprus" by Diamandis.

 The foundation's mission is to support all art related studies and research and help the public familiarize itself with art and culture.
 This is achieved through the organization of numerous conferences, seminars and exhibitions of the museum's artworks.

 Student cultural groups

 There is a variety of student cultural groups that deal with Drama, Fine Arts, Music, Cinema, Chess, Debate, Comics etc. The cultural groups frequently organize events in which the work of the participants is presented to the public.
 These events can be theatrical plays, music concerts, debates, chess competitions, art exhibitions and many more.
 Every student can participate in any cultural group he/she likes and express his talent through art.

+Security issues

+In February 2026, police detained 313 people involved in a raid on the Aristotle University campus after they attacked a group of riot police.
+People attending an annual party at the School of Mechanical Engineering threw over 100 Molotov cocktails.
+All the people detained were released without charges being laid.
+While clashes near the Aristotle University campus are not uncommon, police officials noted that this incident involved an 'unusually high number of firebombs'.
+The Ministry of Education, Religious Affairs and Sports requested that university authorities provide an explanation with 48 hours.
+The incident has sparked a debate over campus security, the role of university authorities, and the need for stricter access controls.